 EUCHARISTIC ADORATION SOCIETY

 Personal prayer in the presence of the Blessed Sacrament is a special gift.
 We offer exposition of the Blessed Sacrament for the purpose of uninterrupted adoration on Mondays.
-Our summer adoration schedule (Memorial Day to Labor Day) is after the 8:30 AM Mass concluding at 10:00 AM with Benediction.
+Our summer adoration schedule (Memorial Day to Our Feast Day) is after the 8:30 AM Mass concluding at 10:00 AM with Benediction.

 Before His Ascension into Heaven, Christ commissioned His disciples, “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Matthew 28:19).
 In doing so, the Lord handed on to the Church His own mission of drawing the world into a living and saving relationship with Him.
 The Church exists for this mission, she exists to evangelize.
 She is the living and efficacious sign of God’s desire for man’s salvation and her mission is to gather the world into the embrace of God in Christ Jesus.